Get actionable insights on how COVID-19 is impacting your business sector.Enquire now

 In terms of electrical infrastructure, the adoption of 2N redundant UPS systems has been increased among the facilities in North America.
 Hyperscale operators are deploying end-of-rack UPS solutions supporting up to six racks.
 Generators and cooling systems are still being deployed in N+1 redundant configuration.
 The growing procurement of renewable energy will reduce the dependency on generators.
 Several facilities in Latin America use UPS systems with minimum N+1 redundancy.
 VRLA batteries are commonly used, and they are currently the most popular batteries used in the market.
 However, the emergence of lithium-ion batteries is likely to affect the usage of VRLA batteries and is expected to contribute significant revenue to the data center construction market by the end of the forecast period.

-The generators market is likely to grow in Latin America due to the increased unreliability of power supply.
+The data center generators market is likely to grow in Latin America due to the increased unreliability of power supply.
 The procurement of 48V DC UPS systems is likely to grow in the Nordic region due to the increased deployment of hyperscale facilities.
 Most facilities in the Nordic region are powered through renewable energy with grid stability of over 95%, which reduces the number of redundant generator systems.
 Several facilities, especially in Southeast Asia, Australia, and Japan, are procuring DRUPS systems.
 Few facilities have also adopted lithium-ion UPS systems.
 The APAC market will witness a decline in the use of basic PDUs, while monitored and managed PDUs are likely to witnessing growth.

 A majority of facilities in North America implementing free cooling solutions.
 The deployment of tall racks of 45U─52U is experiencing strong traction in the market.
 Facilities that use water for cooling purposes include on-site water treatment plants that are designed with dual piping.
 Majority of vendors in South-Eastern and the Western US are adopting air- and water-cooled chillers with the economizer mode to facilitate partial cooling of the facility using outside air.
 The redundancy adopted is N+1 or N+N in the cooling segment across the US.
 These redundancies are used for CRAC and CRAH units installed inside the computer room.